-There’s also the future of the insurance industry to think about, considering the eventual influx of self-driving cars—though fully autonomous vehicles are still unlikely to be commonplace for at least another decade or two.
+There’s also the future of the insurance industry to think about, considering the eventual influx of self-driving cars—though fully autonomous vehicles are still unlikely to be commonplace for decades.

 The auto insurance industry will likely have to innovate, and UBI is the first step in that direction for an otherwise relatively static industry.
 There will likely be more advanced telematics opportunities in the auto insurance industry in the years to come.
 Drivers may decide to take usage-based insurance into their own hands with independent apps, and then decide whether or not to share the information with their insurers.
 Insurance companies may begin to partner with other telematics companies to expand their UBI offerings.
 These offerings may include more self-measurement methods for increased personalization and fair pricing.
 Insurers may find more data sources and form new partnerships.
 Talk to your insurer to find out more about your carrier's usage-based insurance options to see if the program is right for you.

 - Get cheap car insurance